mdeniz/marcus_bikes/README.md

 * **Price Change**

-  A price changes holds the increments (or decrements) in price that a combination of products may generate if they are selected by the client.
+  A price changes holds the increments (or decrements) in price that a combination of products may generate if they are selected by the customer.
 Eg. "Shiny finish" may have an increased price by 10€ if it is applied to a "Full-suspension" frame.

   *Table definition* ([source code](db/migrate/20241130100051_create_attribute_options.rb)):